marincarroll/marincarroll.github.io/README.md

 ### Nice to have

 - Light mode?
 (Doesn't make a ton of sense because large parts of the page will always be light and large parts will always be dark?)
+- Markdown setup for content instead of JSON
-- More robust TypeScript explorations?
+- Set up more robust TypeScript
+  - resume.d.ts is doing nothing right now
 - Structured data
 - IDE highlighting fixes
 - Review wierd devices like apple watch?